BambooHR/guardrail/docs/plugins.md

 };
 ```

-This line reclares an anonymous function and returns that function.
+This line declares an anonymous function and returns that function.
 Guardrail will call
 that function to create your plugin.
 By having the plugin responsible for instantiating
 itself, we avoid any issues with namespaces or autoloading.
 If you need to autoload
 additional classes, add an autoloader for them in your plugin.
 Most plugins will only